-Protect your distributions and ensure integrity of their contents
+Protect your installers and ensure integrity of their contents

 You can protect your installer contents with encryption (7-Zip contents is encrypted using built-in AES method), single or multiple passwords (end users are asked for a password), a trial expiration date.

 Paquet Builder handles all code signing operations itself automatically.
-Our code signing utility accepts SHA-2 certificates (as required in 2016).
+Our code signing utility accepts SHA-2 certificates (as required in 2016 and later).

 You can choose the digest method for the digital signature: SHA-1, SHA-256 or dual SHA-1+SHA-256.
-Dual code signing is possible on Windows 8 and later.
+Dual code signing is possible on Windows 10 (at least Windows 8).
 Time stamping uses "RFC 3161 compatible" timestamp server in addition to Authenticode timestamp server when possible.

 Perform integrity and size checks to avoid bad downloads (truncated file for instance) or unwanted external modifications (CRC32).

 Extract password protected (encrypted) files, password may be provided, or end users may be prompted.
 Perfect for silent installation packages.